For best experience please turn on javascript and use a modern browser!

 What makes the SFI so special?

-“Years ago, I wrote the piece Mountains, Monasteries, and the Metropolis.
-It was about what people need in order to think well.
-You need a certain degree of isolation (a mountain), a particular community (a monastery), and a place where you can present your ideas (a city).
-At SFI, we try to be a sort of monastery in the mountains, a place where you can have subversive thoughts within a community that is open to them.”
+"Years ago I wrote a piece about the mountain, the monastery and the metropolis.
+It was about what people need to be able to think well.
+You need a certain degree of isolation (a mountain), a certain community (a monastery) and a place where you can present your ideas (a city).
+At SFI we try to be a kind of monastery in the mountains, a place where you can have subversive thoughts within a community that is open to them.”

-“It started with a group of highly educated people, who employed independent thinkers to develop a grand unified theory of everything.
+"It started with a group of very learned people who hired independently thinking individuals to arrive at a grand unified theory of everything.
 Totally unsuccessful, in my opinion.
-But that utopian enthusiasm was interesting.
-We now study living systems on every scale, from cell to body, from society to universe.
-What began as an attempt to understand the meaningless universe through physics has developed into an attempt to understand living systems.”
+But what was interesting was that utopian enthusiasm.
+We now study living systems at every scale, from cell to body, from society to universe.
+What began as an attempt to understand the purposeless universe through physics developed into an attempt to understand living systems.”

 How do these two systems relate to each other?

-“Science is obsessed with patterns.
-The universe has regular patterns that you can describe mathematically in a beautiful, elegant, and compact way.
+"Science is obsessed with patterns.
+And the universe has regular patterns that you can describe mathematically in a beautiful, elegant and compact way.
 The foundation of this is symmetry.
-This is the aesthetics of minimalism, analogous to Mondrian.
-You see this reflected in physics and to some extent also in chemistry.”
+This is the aesthetics of minimalism, of Mondrian as it were.
+You see this reflected in physics and to some extent also in chemistry.

-“But the living world?
-That’s a mess.
+"But the living world?
+That's a mess.
 The living universe breaks that symmetry and thereby weakens the power of minimalist aesthetics.
-Something is added that you need to qualify.
-The entire evolution of life on Earth is a long series of broken symmetries; they are a kind of ‘frozen accidents’.
-And they don’t go away; they persist.
-Take the structure of DNA or the sequence of bases in DNA; that is a long series of frozen accidents.”
+Something has been added that you must qualify.
+The entire evolution of life on earth is a long series of broken symmetries; they are a kind of 'frozen accidents'.
+And they don't go away, but they persist.
+Take the structure of DNA, or the sequence of bases in DNA, that's a long series of frozen accidents.”

 David Krakauer: “Science is obsessed with patterns.”